factorial-io/write-dpxdt-configuration/README.md

 ```

-This example wil create four yaml-file in the folder `dpxdt-tests`, with four different viewport-sizes.
+This example wil create four yaml-files in the folder `dpxdt-tests`, with four different viewport-sizes.
 It prefixes every url with the `base_url`-setting.